Department of Computer Science & Information Technologies

 Majors and Minors offered in the following:

-- B.S. in Computer Science (with optional Networking Concentration)
+- B.S. in Computer Science (Networking Concentration optional)

 - B.S. in Computer Information Systems

-- B.S. in Information Technology with specialized tracks in:
+- B.S. in Information Technology with specialized tracks:

 - Computer Security